Jai Ganesh (film)

 Jai Ganesh is a 2024 Indian Malayalam-language action thriller film written and directed by Ranjith Sankar.
 The film was jointly produced by Unni Mukundan and Ranjith under the banners of Unni Mukundan Films and Dreams N Beyond.
 The film stars Unni Mukundan, Mahima Nambiar, Ravindra Vijay, Ashokan and Jomol.

 The film was officially announced in August 2023.
 Principal photography commenced in November 2023 in Ernakulam.
 The film has music composed by Sankar Sharma, cinematography by Chandru Selvaraj and editing by Sangeeth Prathap.

-Jai Ganesh was released in theatres on 11 April 2024 and received mixed to positive reviews from critics and audiences alike and was a success at the box office.
+Jai Ganesh was released in theatres on 11 April 2024 and received mixed to positive reviews from critics and audiences alike and was an average success at the box office.